MohdFaizan63/Random-Pick/README.md

 ✨ Features

-🎯 Minimal and easy-to-use interface
+🎯 Minimal and easy-to-use interface that you will love

 🔘 One-click random selection